taurus-org/taurus/doc/source/users/ui/taurusgui.rst

 user interfaces in an efficient way (but not all Taurus-based applications are necessarily TaurusGui-based).

-An specific TaurusGui-based application is defined in a "configuration directory" which is read by :class:`TaurusGui` to construct the specific GUI.
+A specific TaurusGui-based application is defined in a "configuration directory" which is read by :class:`TaurusGui` to construct the specific GUI.

 From the user perspective the only important thing is that, while different